-- Local Fixed Node (LFN).
-LFNs do not have mobility support, so any mechanism that attempts to optimise their traffic should be implemented without requiring support from the LFN itself.
-The MIRON mechanism for LFNs is basically a proxy-MR approach, in which the MR performs the Mobile IPv6 Route Optimisation [5] on behalf of the LFN. - Visiting Mobile Node (VMN).
-VMNs are Mobile Nodes that are visiting the mobile network, managing their own mobility.
-By default, the Care-of Address obtained and used by a VMN attached to a NEMO belongs to the Mobile Network Prefix of that NEMO, so although these mobile nodes may be performing Route Optimisation with the CNs they are communicating to, there still exists a tunnel - between the NEMO's MR and the MR's HA - introduced by the NEMO Basic Support protocol.
-In this case, our proxy-MR approach is not feasible, so a different mechanism is used.
+• Local fixed node (LFN).
+LFNs do not have mobility support, so any mechanism that attempts to optimize their traffic should be implemented without requiring support from the LFN itself.
+The MIRON mechanism for LFNs is basically a Proxy-MR approach, in which the MR performs the MIPv6 RO [5] on behalf of the LFN.

+- Visiting mobile node (VMN).
+VMNs are MNs that are visiting the mobile network, managing their own mobility.
+By default, the CoA obtained and used by a VMN attached to a NEMO belongs to the MNP of that NEMO, so although these MNs may be performing RO with the CNs they are communicating to, there still exists a tunnel-between the NEMO's MR and the MR's HA-introduced by the NEMO basic support protocol.
+In this case, our Proxy-MR approach is not feasible, therefore a different mechanism is used.
 MIRON takes advantage of the mobility support that VMNs already have.
-Basically, we propose a mechanism, using PANA and DHCPv6, that enables the VMNs to configure topologically valid IPv6 addresses (i.e. those addresses that belong to the address space of the foreign network the NEMO is visiting) as CoAs, and letting the VMNs manage their mobility and Route Optimisation tasks. - 1) Detection of the type of node: In order to apply the appropriate Route Optimisation mechanism, the MR should first be able to determine which kind of node (LFN or VMN) every node that is communicating is.
-The MR performs such a task by looking for Binding Update messages received at its ingress interfaces, since an MN right after gaining connectivity to a foreign network and configuring a new CoA (from the MNP), has to send a Binding Update to its HA to inform it about its new location (i.e. MN's CoA).
+Basically, we propose a mechanism, using PANA and DHCPv6, that enables the VMNs to configure topologically valid IPv6 addresses (i.e., those addresses that belong to the address space of the foreign network the NEMO is visiting) as CoAs, and letting the VMNs manage their mobility and RO tasks. - 1) Detection of the Type of Node: In order to apply the appropriate RO mechanism, the MR should first be able to determine which kind of node (LFN or VMN) every node that is communicating is.
+The MR performs such a task by looking for BU messages received at its ingress interfaces, since an MN right after gaining connectivity to a foreign network and configuring a new CoA (from the MNP), has to send a BU to its HA to inform it about its new location (i.e., MN's CoA). - 2) RO Mechanism for LFNs: LFNs are nodes without any mobility support running, therefore a mechanism that optimizes their traffic cannot relay on any mobility function implemented by them.
+MIRON puts this LFN mobility support into the MR, that performs all the required mobility and RO tasks on behalf of the LFNs attached to it.